 Acceptance Rate

-Acceptance rate is the percentage of applicants a US college admits in a given year — calculated as (students admitted) ÷ (students who applied), and one of the most-cited but most-misunderstood numbers in college admissions.
+Acceptance rate is the percentage of applicants a US college admits in a given year, calculated as (admitted students) ÷ (total applicants).
+It's the number everyone fixates on and almost nobody uses correctly.

 Key Facts

-- • International acceptance rates are typically MUCH lower than the published overall rate — often half.
+- • International acceptance rates run about half the published overall rate at most selective schools.

-- • Early Decision acceptance rates are usually 2–3× the Regular Decision rate at the same school.
+- • Early Decision rates are usually 2-3x the Regular Decision rate at the same school.

 What it measures

-Acceptance rate is the simplest admissions statistic: divide the number of students a college admitted by the number of students who applied.
-A school that received 50,000 applications and admitted 2,000 has a 4% acceptance rate.
+Acceptance rate is the simplest admissions statistic: divide admitted students by total applicants.
+A school that got 50,000 applications and admitted 2,000 has a 4% acceptance rate.

 Recent acceptance rates at top US schools

-These rates have been falling steadily for 20 years as application volume grows (Common App makes it cheap to apply to more schools) while class sizes stay flat.
+These rates have dropped steadily for 20 years.
+Application volume keeps growing (the Common App makes it cheap to add schools) while class sizes stay flat.

 Why the headline rate misleads